 Individual questions are also changed regularly at each interview centre and candidates are advised against altering their behaviour based on the advice of other candidates.

-All interview panels will be consist of two scoring interviewers.
-In some cases a third clinician may be present to share questioning of candidates and help with the runing of the day.
+Aside from specialties piloting the multi-station interview, all interview panels will consist of two scoring interviewers.
+In some cases a third clinician may be present to share questioning of candidates and help with the running of the day.
 However, you will only be scored by two clinician interviewers.

 Lay representatives will be used to monitor HST interviews.
 They will not be involved in candidate assessment; their role is to assist in the quality assurance of the interview process.